 Euura bergmanni (formerly Nematus bergmanni)

-One of the Euura species that has a green background colour with black markings.
+Females are similar to Euura sylvestris and the oligospila group though the head is more rectangular in dorsal view.
+Specimens need to be determined by reference to the saw or penis valve.
+The background colour is usually green in life but may be yellow on occasion.
 The female is very variable in the amount of black on the body with spring and northern specimens sometimes almost entirely black on the thorax and abdomen.
 The summer generations exhibit more green colouration.
 In the summer generation females there is often an anchor-shaped dark mark on the otherwise green scutellum but the scutellum may be entirely green.
 The ocelli are black but the area posterior to the ocelli is predominantly green often with a black longitudinal line central to the postocellar area.
-In the male the mesopleura are mostly pale and the inner eye orbits are yellow or white.
-The postocellar area of the male is very short, such that the distance between the hind ocelli and the postoccipital carina is barely greater than the diameter of a single ocellus.

 Size: Female: 6 - 8mm.
 Male: 5 - 6mm.